 Enjoy a casual al fresco lunch of a burger and fries or a hearty salad and locally-brewed beer at Sam’s Social Club, which is the restaurant at Indian Springs Resort & Spa.
 Sam’s namesake is Samuel Brannan, founder of Calistoga.
 Dine on the outdoor patio and take in some of the beautiful California sunshine.

 Following a day of adventure, it might be time to soothe your aching muscles and indulge in an authentic Calistoga mud bath at the Baths at Roman Spa, followed by a long soak in the indoor and outdoor heated mineral pools.
-Another great, relaxing option is to book a pedicure with 360 Salon and Day Spa.

 If you’re visiting in the months of June, July, and August, you’ll want to hit the local’s favorite hangout on Thursday nights: Calistoga Concerts in the Park.
 Do as the locals do and pre-order fried chicken to go from Evangeline to enjoy picnic-style on the lawn at Pioneer Park while listening to live music.
 Outside of summer nights, you can enjoy dinner, a local beer and catch the game at Johnny’s Bar & Restaurant, located inside the historic Mount View Hotel.